-Using an in-network emergency room does not guarantee that all providers working in the emergency room and/or hospital are also in-network providers (see section 5.1.4 for more information).
+Using an in-network emergency room does not guarantee that all providers working in the emergency room and/or hospital are also in-network providers.
 Out-of-network providers may bill members for charges in excess of the maximum plan allowance.

 Prior authorization is not required for emergency medical screening exams or treatment to stabilize an emergency medical condition, whether in-network or out-of-network.
-Emergency care should be reported to the PCP as soon as possible.